-The School District's existing school facilities capacity and student enrollment were evaluated in order to determine if there is excess capacity to house students generated by new residential and commercial/industrial development.
+The School District's existing school facilities capacity and student enrollment were evaluated in order to determine if there is available capacity to house students generated by new residential and commercial/industrial development.

 The School District currently operates ten (10) elementary schools.
-Per Education Code Section 17071.10, these facilities have a capacity to accommodate 8,654 elementary school students.
-This capacity was reported on SAB Form 50-02 and was updated to reflect new school facilities construction projects approved for funding by the State.
+These facilities have a design capacity to accommodate 8,475 elementary school students.
+This capacity was reported by a demographic consultant, Davis Demographics Planning Inc. ("DDP"), on behalf of the School District.
 Appendix "A" provides a calculation of the updated facility capacity.

-Based on October 2017 California Basic Educational Data System (CBEDs) data, the student enrollment of the School District is 6,535 students.
-Current excess capacity is calculated by subtracting current student enrollment from existing school facilities capacity.
-This operation results in surplus facilities capacity.
+Based on September 2019 Newhall School District data, the student enrollment is 6,266 students.
+Current available capacity is calculated by subtracting current student enrollment from existing school facilities capacity.
+This operation results in available facilities capacity.
 The capacity calculation is shown in Table 1.